Nugnikoll/MyReversi/Readme.md

 ### Usage

 - If you have downloaded the prebuilt binaries, extract them and double click on reversi.exe .
-- If you have built the binaries from source, enter the subdirectory /app and execute the main program.
+- If you have built the binaries from source, enter the directory app/ and execute the main program.
 	`cd app`
 	`python3 main.py`